ygemici/osz/docs/howto2-debug.md

 ```
 p               switch to previous thread
 p 29            switch to thread that's pid is 29
-g               go to next instruction (in view)
+g               go to next instruction (in view, do not confuse with single step)
 g isr_irq1+3    view instruction in function
 g +7F           move disassembler window forward by 127 bytes
 x 1234          dump memory at 0x1234